 No matter where you are in your recovery, mindful practices like yoga and meditation can be of tremendous benefit.
 It is easy to incorporate these healthy activities into your daily routine.
 If you are entering drug treatment, many facilities feature yoga and meditation practices as part of their healthy living skills teachings.
 If you are out of treatment, look for meditation or yoga classes in your community.
 Many of these classes are free or of low cost.
 By going to these classes, you can meet people who are positive and encouraging.
-Ultimately, you add to your support system and engage in activities which are conducive to your ongoing recovery.
+Ultimately, you add to your support system and engage in activities that are conducive to your ongoing recovery.

 Are You Ready for Recovery?

 Drug and alcohol addiction is a progressive condition that robs you of your physical and psychological well-being.
 If you are ready to embrace sobriety, call B-Hope toll-free today.
 B-Hope is a premier treatment facility that uses traditional and holistic treatment methods that are proven to work.
 No matter the severity of your addiction, our treatment programs are tailored to meet your specific needs.
 Take back your life and health right now and call B-Hope.
 Your road to recovery begins with a phone call to 765-358-7320.